annechko/enrollment-demo-app/README.md

    ~~1.
 Autocomplete, search for intake~~
    ~~1.
 Next step to fill out the form~~
    ~~1.
-Passport number, passport expiry, full name, preferred name, date of birth~~
-1. See applications and statuses as student - reviewed, accepted, offer granted
+Passport number, passport expiry, full name, preferred name, date of birth~~ ~~1.
+See applications and statuses as student - reviewed, accepted, offer granted~~
 1. See offer as student - download as pdf?
 1. Save drafts, show last step on page reload application_draft